anoxic83/AG_SWSEdt/README.md

 CodeTyphon is the Next Generation "Pascal Visual Programming Studio".

 ### Change Log
+**ver 2.5.4a**
+- Add check and highlight duplicate ordinal number of team in file
+- Fix some errors

 **ver 2.5.3a**
 - Add custom value for generate random Team
 - Fix some errors